 Other than that, I enjoyed traveling alone.
 If I had someone with me the whole time, I would have been immensely annoyed.
 London is a great city and I can see myself living there.

 I’m also stoked for Edinburgh next year now!
 Whoever wants to join me (Tumblr invitation extended) do tell!
-Let’s be comedy friends!6 months ago • 4 notes
+Let’s be comedy friends!1 year ago • 4 notes